The boat with three rudders

-Recent Dagger boats have used similar rudders, with low aspect ratio ‘blades’.
+Some Dagger sea kayaks used similar rudders, with low aspect ratio ‘blades’.
 These rudders have their mechanism enclosed beneath an access panel in the deck and can be locked straight.
 (I am not sure whether the patent covers the blade or the locking mechanism.)
-Dagger claims minimal drag for the rudder, although I have had some doubts about the effectiveness.
-(If you paddle one of these boats I’d be interested in your impressions.)
+Dagger claimed minimal drag for the rudder, although I had doubts about the effectiveness.

 In my case, I cut out the stern section of the hull, and closed the gap with a bulkhead.
 The rudder pivots around a vertical bolt, which can be removed downwards.
 The vertical part of the bulkhead carries the lower pivot, the horizontal section the nut for the pivot bolt.

 The leading edge was faired and a length of pierced stainless steel strip used for the steering arms.
 A retracting blade was cut from aluminium sheet.
 It works through a slot cut in the lower edge, lowered by shock cord and raised by a cord controlled from the cockpit.